nuts-foundation/nuts-node/docs/pages/getting-started/running-docker.rst

 Without Docker Compose
 **********************

-If you want to run without Docker Compose you can use the following command:
+If you want to run without Docker Compose you can use the following command from the working directory:

 ```
 docker run --name nuts -p 5555:5555 -p 1323:1323 \